Genivia/ugrep/README.md

     ugrep -Z+3 -wi --sort=best 'foobar'

-Note that sorting by best match requires two passes over the input files.
-In addition, the effectiveness of concurrent searching is significantly reduced.
+**Note:** because sorting by best match requires two passes over the input files, the efficiency of concurrent searching is significantly reduced.

-Same, but with customized formatting to show the cost of the approximate matches with format field `%Z`:
+Same, but with customized formatting to show the edit distance "cost" of the approximate matches with format field `%Z` and `%F` to show the pathname:

     ugrep -Z+3 -wi --format='%F%Z:%O%~' --sort=best 'foobar'

+Same, but this time count the matches with option `-c` and display them with a custom format using `%m`, where `%Z` is the *average* cost per match:

+    ugrep -c -Z+3 -wi --format='%F%Z:%m%~' --sort=best 'foobar'

+**Note:** options `-c` and `-l` do not report a meaningful `%Z` value in the `--format` output, because `%Z` is the edit distance cost of a single match.

 🔝 [Back to table of contents](#toc)